node-prism/grove/README.md

 ```

 Another way to define middleware is to export a `middleware` object from a handler file, where the object keys
-are the request method that the middleware will be applied to.
+are the request method that the middleware will be applied to, and the value is an array of middlewares.

 ```typescript
 // /src/app/http/user/profile.ts